What is Plus500?

 Plus500 provides a slick online platform as well as a user-friendly app allowing investors to trade a number of financial instruments at the click of a button.
 Plus500 provides some useful tools and features and is competitively priced and would be a sound choice for experienced and professional investors.

 Inexperienced and beginner investors would be wise to heed the warning that is prominently displayed on Plus500's website explaining that “CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-73% of retail investor accounts lose money when trading CFDs with this provider.
+81% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money”.
 Inexperienced investors would be wise to start off with a Demo account or choose a trading app that doesn't use leverage, such as Freetrade.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following link can be used if you do not wish to help Money to the Masses or take advantage of any associated offers – Freetrade